GT458/ASKL/README.md

 * Monday:
   * Input detection of keys and matching key hit with incoming obstacle
-  * Work with ThreeJS to begin rendering obstacles and track with player
+  * Work with Canvas to begin rendering obstacles and track with player
 * Tuesday:
   * Using Web Audio API to obtain beats per minute of a song
   * UI work for start/pause menu to implement song selection